tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Use Cases

-bdq:Spatial-Temporal_Patterns, bdq:Record-Management
+bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management

 #### Notes

 dwc:coordinatePrecision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
 These two terms can be considered spatial buffers.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is justified.
 Taking the spatial buffers into account does however greatly complicate both the logic and the implementation of such Tests.
-The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdq:sourceAuthority.
+The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdqval:sourceAuthority.
 Note that in the current implementation Tests treat "brackish" in WoRMS as both marine and terrestrial.
-Note that both bdq:taxonIsMarine and bdq:geospatialLand are bdq:sourceAuthorities, but as they form two parameters, distinct names are used for them.
+Note that both bdqval:taxonIsMarine and bdqval:geospatialLand are bdqval:sourceAuthorities, but as they form two parameters, distinct names are used for them.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************